 Fangs 40 cm

-At saber-toothed tigers - Smilodon fatalis there were terrible 40-centimeter fangs.
+U saber-toothed tigers - Smilodon fatalis there were terrible 40-centimeter fangs.

-Ancient elephants were fishing
+Ancient elephants caught fish

-ancient elephant
+Ancient elephant

-Myths turned ancient elephants into cyclops
+Myths turned ancient elephants into Cyclops

-Stegodon - pygmy elephant
+Stegodon - dwarf elephant

 Lived on the island of Flores (Indonesia).